Thanksgiving is just around the corner, how do you celebrate Thanksgiving when family is far away and you still want to connect?

 Have a virtual cook along

-Virtual cook alongs have been the staple of 2020 and the great “indoors”.
+Virtual cook alongs became popular during our lockdowns in 2020 and 2021… and I think people found them a really great experience, that are here to stay!
 I confess that I have been rather surprised how popular and fun these are.
 Much better than you think.
-Again, as with all of our social distancing Thanksiving ideas, you can make it as simple or complicated as you like… you can have a SERIOUS cook along, where you make the main meal, meet up the day before for making refridgerated starters or pumpkin pie.
+Again, as with all of our virtual Thanksiving ideas, you can make it as simple or complicated as you like… you can have a SERIOUS cook along, where you make the main meal, meet up the day before for making refridgerated starters or pumpkin pie.
 Or have a virtual cookie decorating session.
 Make it fun and involve everyone.
 Or make it one on one and speak to your mom whilst you both cook!

 You could even attend a virtual cooking class together as organised by companies like Going Awesome Places has them online.